Data-driven system analysis of nonlinear systems using polynomial approximation: Data-based representation for nonlinear functions

 Hence, we receive by means of ellipsoidal outer approximation \eqref{Elli_LMI} and the dualization lemma a set-membership for $ $

-Lastly, combining the set-membership \eqref{SetMemfj} and the sector bounds \eqref{PolySecf1} and \eqref{PolySecf2} attains a data-based envelope $E(f_1)$ and $E(f_2)$, respectively, analogously to \eqref{EnvelopDB}.
-Note that the separated consideration of polynomial sector bounds and set-memberships for the TP of each $f_i$ additionally reduce the conservatism of the derived envelope for $f$ compared to the envelope \eqref{EnvelopDB} with a cumulative polynomial sector bound and set-membership for the TPs of all $f_i,i=1,\dots,n_y$. \end{rmk}
+Lastly, combining the set-membership \eqref{SetMemfj} and the sector bounds \eqref{PolySecf1} and \eqref{PolySecf2} attains a data-based envelope $E(f_1)$ and $E(f_2)$, respectively, analogously to \eqref{EnvelopDB}. \\ The separated envelopes $E(f_1)$ and $E(f_2)$ reduce the conservatism of the derived envelope for $f$ compared to the envelope \eqref{EnvelopDB} with a cumulative polynomial sector bound and set-membership for the TPs of $f$.
+Since $f_1$ and $f_2$ are only nonlinear with respect to $x_2$, $\omega_i$ for $E'(f)$ should only be distributed in the $x_2$-direction rather than $x_1$.